European route E6: Train wreck on E6 near Finneidfjord

-On 24 October 2024, around 14h15 (2h15 PM) a train on the Nordlandsbanen railway line crashed into a rock that had fallen on the tracks.
+On 24 October 2024, around 14:15, a train on the Nordlandsbanen railway line crashed into a rock that had fallen on the tracks.
 According to VG newspaper, there were 46 passengers and 3 staff members on board of the train, so 49 persons in total, although some foreign media reported 55 people in the train.
 The train derailed, sliding down an embankment, towards the road below, which is the E6.
 Train driver Rolf Henry Ankersen was killed in this accident.
 Four passengers had to go to hospital.
 The rest of the passengers escaped with minor bruises and were evacuated by bus.
 The locomotive's front end, some trees and smaller rocks ended up on the northbound lane of the E6, between Bjerka and Finneidfjord.
 Police had to close both Nordland Line and E6, because there were some fears that the locomotive and one or more train cars could slide further down the embankment, or more rocks would fall.

 Again the road was closed and Norway was cut in two.
 One detour, using FV17, involved a ferry ship crossing between Levang and Nesna, where waiting times were very long, as the ferry ship did not have enough capacity to absorb the volume of traffic that usually drives on E6.

 The other option for a detour went along FV73 in Norway and through Sweden, following LV-AC1116 and European route E12.
 The detour through Sweden, for driving from Bjerka to Finneidfjord, was about 325 km long and took around 4½ hours, compared to a 5 km drive that would take just 4 minutes under normal circumstances.
 A local couple started to use their fishing boat to transport people from the village over the fjord, past the train wreck.
 Eventually the municipality took over this ferry service.
 Postal service Posten announced on Wednesday 30 October 2024 that letters and packages were delayed, due to many closed railways and roads.
 NRK published an article about at least 5 disturbances due to the closure of E6: